A-09219

 New York Assembly Bill 9219 — An Act to amend the general business law, in relation to requiring artificial intelligence technology used in professional fields to be developed and maintained in consultation with experts in such fields

-Requires developers of AI technology intended for use in professional domains regulated under Title Eight of the Education Law (medicine, law, engineering, education, finance, etc.) to involve at least one credentialed professional domain expert in design, data selection/training, validation/testing, and ongoing risk assessment.
-Developers must submit documentation to the Attorney General identifying the experts involved, their contributions, and known risks.
-The Attorney General has exclusive enforcement authority with civil penalties up to $50,000 per violation, injunctive relief, and public disclosure of non-compliance.
-An affirmative defense is available for developers who discover violations through red-teaming, cure within 60 days, and comply with NIST AI RMF or equivalent frameworks.
+Requires developers of AI technologies intended for use in professional domains regulated under Title 8 of New York Education Law (including medicine, law, engineering, architecture, education, and finance) to involve at least one credentialed professional domain expert in the design, data selection, validation, and ongoing risk assessment phases.
+Developers must submit documentation to the Attorney General identifying the experts involved, the phases of their contribution, and any known risks or limitations.
+The Attorney General has exclusive enforcement authority with civil penalties up to $50,000 per violation.
+An affirmative defense is available for developers who discover violations through red-teaming, cure within 60 days, and comply with the NIST AI RMF or equivalent framework.
 No private right of action is created.

 Summary

-Requires developers of AI technology intended for use in professional domains regulated under Title Eight of the Education Law (medicine, law, engineering, education, finance, etc.) to involve at least one credentialed professional domain expert in design, data selection/training, validation/testing, and ongoing risk assessment.
-Developers must submit documentation to the Attorney General identifying the experts involved, their contributions, and known risks.
-The Attorney General has exclusive enforcement authority with civil penalties up to $50,000 per violation, injunctive relief, and public disclosure of non-compliance.
-An affirmative defense is available for developers who discover violations through red-teaming, cure within 60 days, and comply with NIST AI RMF or equivalent frameworks.
+Requires developers of AI technologies intended for use in professional domains regulated under Title 8 of New York Education Law (including medicine, law, engineering, architecture, education, and finance) to involve at least one credentialed professional domain expert in the design, data selection, validation, and ongoing risk assessment phases.
+Developers must submit documentation to the Attorney General identifying the experts involved, the phases of their contribution, and any known risks or limitations.
+The Attorney General has exclusive enforcement authority with civil penalties up to $50,000 per violation.
+An affirmative defense is available for developers who discover violations through red-teaming, cure within 60 days, and comply with the NIST AI RMF or equivalent framework.
 No private right of action is created.

 Enforcement & Penalties